 The alveoli are separated from each-other by a thin inter-alveolar septum, which is formed only of pulmonary capillaries.
 The pulmonary capillaries bring poorly oxygenated blood to the alveoli.

-The physiology of the respiratory system and respiration is discussed in detail in this series of hubs.
+The physiology of the respiratory system and respiration is discussed in detail in this series of articles.
 However, the respiratory system preforms some non-respiratory functions in addition to its main function.
-These will be discussed in a separate hub.
+These will be discussed in a separate article.

 Learn more about the non-respiratory functions of the respiratory system

 In addition to serving the function of respiration, the respiratory system is involved in providing immunity, in olfaction, in phonation, as a reservoir and a filter for CVS and as a metabolic ground

 Chanaka Kahathuduwa (author) from Sri Lanka on July 23, 2013:

 I believe the word "snot" has been used for organisms / germs.